-The natural aging process is one of the most common causes of a torn disc and is, obviously, one of the risk factors that is unavoidable.
-Between the ages of 30 and 50, intervertebral discs begin to deteriorate from the continued stress and pressure that is placed on them.
-These changes can make a disc more susceptible to developing a tear.
+The natural aging process of the spine is one of the most common causes of a torn disc.
 Though aging is inevitable, the following torn disc risk factors can be avoided:

-- Smoking – Smoking reduces oxygen levels in the blood and deprives intervertebral discs of essential nutrients.
+- Smoking — reduces oxygen levels in the blood and deprives the spine’s discs of essential nutrients

-- Obesity – Carrying extra weight places undue pressure on the spine and can promote degeneration.
+- Excess weight gain — places undue pressure on the spine and can promote degeneration

-- Overexertion – Participating in high-impact sports such as hockey, football, and gymnastics can lead to premature degeneration of the intervertebral discs.
+- Overexertion — through high-impact sports such as hockey, football and gymnastics can lead to premature degeneration of the discs in the spine

-Many of the symptoms of a torn disc can be alleviated with physical therapy, pain medications, and hot and/or cold compresses.
-If these conservative treatments fail to provide relief, a doctor may recommend surgery.
-Contact Laser Spine Institute to learn about our endoscopic, outpatient procedures that can help you find relief from back and neck pain.
+Many of the symptoms of a torn disc can be alleviated with physical therapy, pain medications and hot or cold compresses.
+However, if these conservative treatments fail to provide relief after several weeks or months, a doctor may recommend surgical intervention.
+If this is the case for you, contact Laser Spine Institute to learn about the minimally invasive spine surgery we offer for torn disc relief.

 At Laser Spine Institute, our minimally invasive discectomy surgery can alleviate nerve compression by removing a small piece of the torn disc.
 This is performed through a less than 1-inch incision using muscle-sparing techniques — the same techniques that offer our patients a safer and effective alternative to traditional open back surgery.^